Bored66/type_info_extractor/README.md

 Originally I only wished to make it work using C++11 since my projects were mostly using some old compilers for some different reasons.
-Some of them very compelling, like for example, most target platforms had to use certified but out-dated OS.
+Some of them very compelling, like for example, most target platforms had to use certified but rather out-dated OS.
-I ended up writing it totally from scratch striving for better readability and some performance gains, but still I must give Anton huge credit for his insightful and exciting ideas.
+I ended up writing it almost totally from scratch striving for better readability and some performance gains, but still I must give Anton huge credit for his insightful and exciting ideas.
 The original goal developing solution for C++11 was only partially achieved and